FernandoBasso/dotfiles/README.md

 * Run Tmux by simply typing `tmux` on the terminal.
 * From that initial dummy session, I restore my previously saved session with `C-b C-r`.
-* I use a Vim wrapper [bash script](https://gitlab.com/fernandobasso/dotfiles/-/blob/master/bash_incl/wrappers.sh) and _always_ start Vim instances as servers, so, I type `v SESSION-NAME &lt;extra vim arguments&gt;.
+* I use a Vim wrapper [bash script](https://gitlab.com/fernandobasso/dotfiles/-/blob/master/bash_incl/wrappers.sh) and _always_ start Vim instances as servers, so, I type `v SESSION-NAME &<extra vim arguments&gt>`.
 * When I want to stop all sessions, reboot or shutdown the computer, I need to close all Tmux sessions, but I don't want to abruptly kill Vim, so, I send a message to all running Vim servers to quit themselves without saving.
 I do that with [another script](https://gitlab.com/fernandobasso/dotfiles/-/blob/master/bin/hvim.sh): `hvim.sh -k`.
 * I then save the Tmux state with `C-b C-s` (only if I changed something in any of the sessions) and kill the entire Tmux server with `C-b :kill-server`.

 In short: